ryanduldulao/EE199/README.md

 # EE199

-Automatic generation control protocol to minimize generation costs for a single bus transmission system model with loss analysis using a five bus transmission system
+Automatic generation control protocol to minimize generation costs for a single bus transmission system model.

 by Ryan Duldulao and Joel Palicos